 A typical mobile plant may consist of two or three assets or skid-mounted systems, which can be assembled in a plug-and-play fashion.
 A typical set-up involves initial pretreatment by multi-media filtration or granular activated carbon adsorption, followed by reverse osmosis in a second trailer, and subsequent mixed bed ion exchange polishing in a third.

 Plant operators face a number of current challenges.
 Environmental targets, changes in production demand and tightening budgets have all made it more difficult to make a strong case for capital investment.
 The fallout of this has been a reluctance to invest in projects where the lifetime and return on investment are uncertain.
-In light of this, one of the attractions of mobile water services is their flexibility, as the rental payments can be covered by the operational budget, removing the need to raise capital.
-Mobile water service suppliers – such as Veolia Water Technologies – are often willing to enter into pay-as-you-go, multiyear contracts, which help to improve financial planning thanks to predictable, regular payments.
+In light of this, one of the attractions of mobile water solutions is their flexibility, as the rental payments can be covered by the operational budget, removing the need to raise capital.
+Mobile water services suppliers – such as NSI Mobile Water Solutions – are often willing to enter into pay-as-you-go, multiyear contracts, which help to improve financial planning thanks to predictable, regular payments.

 Planned maintenance and turnarounds

 A temporary water treatment system is a perfect solution in an emergency and can sustain a continuous supply of treated water for all unanticipated scenarios, such as coping with short-term demands.
 However, many facilities will also need to plan for maintenance of existing water systems, and mobile water solutions can be brought in to cover equipment servicing, ensuring that production or business processes can continue and avoiding costly downtime.
 In some instances, a facility may need to cope with seasonal or unexpected changes to its raw water supply.